 The short finish ends on the mango fruitiness.

 I try my best to approach new wine trends (like aging wine in whiskey barrels or blending with cold brew coffee) with an open mind but I must confess that I was expecting Mamamango to be sickly sweet.

 But it honestly wasn’t that bad.
-While it’s not something that I would buy a bottle of to drink at home, I can see myself enjoying a glass of this at a restaurant for brunch.
+While it’s not something that I would drink at home, I could enjoy a glass at a restaurant for brunch.
 It struck me essentially as a hipster’s mimosa–or at least the ready made “Hamburger Helper” version of one.
-You can tell that it needed a fair amount of manipulation and tweaking in the winery to get the recipe right but no one should buy this wine expecting a natural product.
+It obviously needed a fair amount of manipulation and tweaking in the winery to get the recipe right.
+No one should buy this wine expecting a natural product.